Guide to Grad PLUS Loans

 Meet the Requirements for Federal Student Aid

 Since Grad PLUS loans are part of the federal student aid program, you must be eligible for federal aid to borrow one.
-Here are some of the criteria you need to meet:
+Here are some of the criteria:

 • Be a U.S. citizen or eligible noncitizen